onlinehub0808/-smart-contract-best-practices/README.md

   - Manage the amount of money at risk (rate limiting, maximum usage)
   - Have an effective upgrade path for bugfixes and improvements

-- **Roll out carefully**.
-It is always better to catch bugs before a full production release.
+- [**Rollout carefully**.](https://github.com/ConsenSys/smart-contract-best-practices#contract-rollout) It is always better to catch bugs before a full production release.
   - Test contracts thoroughly, and add tests whenever new attack vectors are discovered
-  - Provide bug bounties starting from alpha testnet releases
+  - Provide [bug bounties](https://github.com/ConsenSys/smart-contract-best-practices#bounties) starting from alpha testnet releases
   - Rollout in phases, with increasing usage and testing in each phase

 - **Keep contracts simple**.
 Complexity increases the likelihood of errors.